eRGiBi/DRL-DroneNavigation/README.md

 Deep reinforcement learning (DRL) has shown promise in solving these problems, but it is still an open question how to best apply it.

-My original goal with this project was to develop a DRL-based framework for autonomous drone racing, but this same model could be utilized for other, perhaps more relevant real-world scenarios, such as search and rescue, surveillance and package delivery.
+My original goal with was to develop a DRL-based framework for autonomous drone racing, but this same model could be utilized for other, perhaps more relevant real-world scenarios, such as search and rescue, surveillance and package delivery.

-The simulator is based on the PyBullet-drones environment, and the algorithms are used from the Stable-Baselines3 library.
+The simulator is based on the PyBullet-drones environment, and the algorithms are from the Stable-Baselines3 library.
-I also have used Tensorflow's TF-Agents library, the OpenAI Gym library, and run tests using AirSim.
+I also have used Tensorflow's TF-Agents, CleanRL, RLLib library, the OpenAI Gym library, and run tests using AirSim.
 I focus on the Proximal Policy Optimization (PPO) and Soft Actor-Critic (SAC) algorithms, which are optimized for continuous control tasks.
 I evaluate the performance of the algorithms with a variety of differing hyperparameters.